python-telegram-bot/ptbcontrib/.github/CONTRIBUTING.rst

    - Go to your fork on GitHub, select your branch from the dropdown menu, and click "New pull request".

-   - Add a descriptive comment explaining the purpose of the branch (e.g. "Add the new API feature to create inline bot queries.").
+   - Add a descriptive comment explaining the purpose of the branch (e.g. "Add the a helper to date pick via an inline keyboard.").
 This will tell the reviewer what the purpose of the branch is.

    - Click "Create pull request".
 An admin will assign a reviewer to your commit.